The-Receiver/Raspbian-Office-Fonts-Keyboard-installation-script/README.md

-#Libreoffice, Pyidaungsu font, Pyidaungsu keyboard layout installer.
+## Libreoffice, Pyidaungsu font, installer for the raspberry pi.

 [ Running the program ]